appcircleio/appcircle-cli/README.md

 - Add a build profile and [connect a repository](https://docs.appcircle.io/build/adding-a-build-profile#connect-your-repository)

 - Get the build profile ID using `appcircle listBuildProfiles`
+- Get the workflows of that build profile `appcircle listBuildProfileWorkflows --profileId="YOUR PROFILE ID"`
-- Start a new build using `appcircle build --profileId="YOUR PROFILE ID" --branch="YOUR BRANCH"`
+- Start a new build using `appcircle build --profileId="YOUR PROFILE ID" --branch="YOUR BRANCH" --workflow="YOUR WORKFLOW ID"`

 ## How to distribute an app via the Appcircle CLI?